Marcus Semien Player Props: Rangers vs. Tigers

-Marcus Semien -- with an on-base percentage of .255 in his past 10 games, 84 points lower than his season-long percentage -- will be in action for the Texas Rangers against the Detroit Tigers, with Matthew Boyd on the hill, on June 26 at 8:05 PM ET.
+Marcus Semien, with a slugging percentage of .400 in his past 10 games -- including one home run -- will be in action for the Texas Rangers versus the Detroit Tigers, with Matt Manning on the hill, June 27 at 8:05 PM ET.

-He strung together two hits (going 2-for-5 with a double) in his most recent game against the Yankees.
+In his last game, he strung together two hits (going 2-for-4 with a home run and an RBI) against the Tigers.

 Marcus Semien Game Info & Props vs. the Tigers